 House Resolution (H.R.
 5114), also known as the Alan Reinstein Ban Asbestos Now Act, was introduced in February 2018.
 It seeks to amend the Toxic Substances Control Act, which requires the EPA to “take action to eliminate human exposure to asbestos.”
 If the measure passes, it will prohibit importing, manufacturing, processing, and distributing asbestos and asbestos products.
 The goal: to drastically reduce and eventually eliminate human and environmental exposure to asbestos.

-In addition, Attorneys General from 15 states are asking the EPA to draft a new policy to collect additional data from manufacturers who import the toxic mineral.
+In addition, Attorneys Generals from 15 states are asking the EPA to draft a new policy to collect additional data from manufacturers who import the toxic mineral.
 Health advocates and policymakers say it’s important to know exactly how these asbestos products are being used to protect consumers from future asbestos exposure.

-Learn more about the fight to ban asbestos in the United States.
+Follow the story of the fight to ban asbestos in the United States.